Margaux Froley spent two years at boarding school in England. She may never be able to pronounce aluminum correctly again.

 A native of Santa Barbara, she has created a multi-pronged resume in the entertainment industry, as both a TV writer, a development executive and an author of YA fiction.

-A graduate of film school at the University of Southern California, she became a fellow of the Warner Brothers Writers Workshop, and then a TV staff writer on Privileged (CW), then a Writers Guild Access Project honoree for her drama pilot.
+A graduate of film school at the University of Southern California, she became a fellow of the Warner Brothers Writers Workshop, and then a TV staff writer on Privileged (CW).

 Margaux is repped by Industry Entertainment.